jmeirink/Simon-Game-Challenge/README.md

 # Simon-Game-Challenge
-Learned how to use jQuery in this project to create the Simon game
+I learned how to use jQuery in this project to create the Simon game.